ssbc/ssb-tribes/README.md

 Mint a new private group.

 where:
-- `opts` *Object* (currently no opts you can pass in but empty object still required)
+- `opts` *Object*
+    - `opts.addPOBox` *Boolean* attaches a P.O.
+Box to the group and publish the keys into the group
+        - default: `false`
 - `cb` *Function* is a callback with signature `cb(err, data)` where `data` is an Object with properties:
     - `groupId` *String* - a cipherlink that's safe to use publicly to name the group, and is used in `recps` to trigger enveloping messages to that group
     - `groupKey` *Buffer*  - the symmetric key used for encryption by the group
     - `groupInitMsg` *Object* - a copy of the  (enveloped) message used to initialise the group

 _This method calls `group.add` and `group.addAuthors` for you (adding you)_